jjprevite/100-days-of-code/log2.md

 **Thoughts**: -->

+### Day 55: August 1st, 2017

+**Today's Progress**: Coded for 60 minutes.
+Worked on logos for Web Bakers.

+**Thoughts**: Feeling like I'm making progress.
+Wish I knew more about Illustrator/designing logos.

 ### Day 54: July 31st, 2017

 **Today's Progress**: Coded for 77 minutes today.
 Worked on logo for Web Bakers project.